ThePrimeagen/ts-rust-zig-deez/python/README.rst

    :target: https://pypi.org/project/deez_py/
    :alt: pypi version

-**deez_py** is a Python implementation of a lexical analyzer that provides comprehensive scanning, and lookahead capabilities.
+**deez_py** is a python implementation of a lexical analyzer that provides comprehensive scanning, and lookahead capabilities.
+It also implements a parser that comes with awesome functionalities.

 🛠️ Requirements
 ---------------

-**deez_py** requires Python 3.9 or above.
+**deez_py** requires Python 3.10 or above.

-To install Python 3.9, I recommend using `pyenv`_.
+To install Python 3.10.1, we recommend using `pyenv`_.

 .. code-block:: bash